oda-hub/mmoda-frontend-module/INSTALL.md

 interactive visualization library used to display, images, spectra and light curves

-## Astrooda modules
+## MMODA modules

-Astrooda is composed of a set of modules : a core module and one module per instrument.
+MMODA is composed of a set of modules : a core module and one module per instrument.
-Adding a new instrument in Astrooda would consist on adding a new module.
+Adding a new instrument in MMODA would consist on adding a new module.
 Any instrument can be enabled/disabled by enabling/disabling the corresponding module.
 Each instrument has a weight which is used to sort instrument